ietf-wg-masque/draft-ietf-masque-connect-udp-listen/draft-ietf-masque-connect-udp-listen.md

 The proxy MUST then respond with the allocated IP and port pairings using the Proxy-Public-Address response header which is defined as a List of Strings.
 The list contains a maximum of one IPv4 address and port, and one IPv6 address and port each.
-IP-literal, IPv4address and Port are defined in
+IP-literal, IPv4address and port are defined in
 {{Section 3 of !URI=RFC3986}}

 ~~~ ascii-art